dmr104/rubify/README.md

 # rubify README

 This is the README for your extension "rubify".
-After writing up a brief description, we recommend including the following sections.

 ## design implementation
 An LSP server running and interacting with ruby-wasm in a web-worker, while LSP client is a library running within the Extension Host Node process.